Skip to main content

 Image from Foppe Schut

-De Waalse Kerk (Wallonian Church) has been a hidden gem since 1586 and provides an intimate setting for classical music recitals.
-At almost all concerts, the audience takes a seat around the soloist or ensemble as the music reverberates through the sublime acoustics of the space.
-The church collaborates with the Conservatorium van Amsterdam, so you’ll frequently be treated to performances by some of the top up-and-coming national talents.
+De Waalse Kerk (Wallonian Church) dates back to 1586 and provides an intimate setting for classical music recitals.
+At almost all concerts, the audience sits around the soloist or ensemble as the music reverberates through the sublime acoustics of the space.
+The church often collaborates with the Conservatorium of Amsterdam, so you’ll frequently be treated to performances by some of the top up-and-coming national talents.

 Drink and dine in historic watering holes